Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Hybrid Model of Trotting

 where $D$ is the inertia matrix, $C$ the Coriolis terms, $G$ gravitational terms, $B$ a selection matrix. $J_c$ denotes the contact Jacobian, $\lambda_c$ denotes the contact forces at the feet, and $\tau \in \mathbb{R}^{12}$ denotes the motor torques.
 The dimension of $J_c$ and $\lambda_c$ depend on the phase of gait, and number of legs in contact with the ground.

-\textbf{Impact Dynamics}: The collision of the feet with the ground is modelled as an instantaneous rigid impact and the post-impact velocities $\dot{q}^+$ can be obtained by solving the linear system of equations:
+\textbf{Impact Dynamics}: The collision of the feet with the ground is modelled as an instantaneous rigid impact and the post-impact velocities $\dot{q}^+$ is obtained by solving the linear system of equations